creijon/intersections/readme.md

 ## Intersections

 This is a small Unity project that implements a set of 2D and 3D interesection tests from simple point-in-box to more complex triangle-AABB tests.
-The more complex tests are built up by reusing the solutions for the simple tests where possible.
+The more complex tests are built up by reusing the solutions for the simple tests where possible, I think this helps to make them more understandable.

 2D: